Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Introduction

-Our main contributions are summarized as follows: \begin{enumerate}[leftmargin=*,itemsep=-1mm] \item We address the practical task of blind backdoor defense at test time, in particular for black-box models.
-Despite some general techniques for simple attacks, this critical task has not been formally and systematically studied.
+Our main contributions are summarized as follows: \begin{enumerate}[leftmargin=*,itemsep=-0.5mm] \item We address the practical task of blind backdoor defense at test time for local attacks and black-box models.
+Despite some general techniques for simple attacks, this challenging task has not been formally and systematically studied.

-\item We propose to leverage generic image generation models to assist backdoor defense.
-It may open a door to design general backdoor defense methods under limited data by exploiting abundant public foundation models.
+\item We propose to leverage generative models to assist backdoor defense.
+It opens a new door to design general defense methods under limited data using abundant public foundation models.

-\item A framework of blind defense with Masked Autoencoders (BDMAE) is devised to detect possible triggers and restore images on the fly.
-Three key stages are delicatedly designed to generalize to different defense tasks without tuning hyper-parameters.
+\item A novel framework of Blind Defense with Masked AutoEncoders (BDMAE) is devised to detect possible triggers and restore images on the fly.
+Three key stages are delicately designed to generalize to different defense tasks without tuning hyper-parameters.